apptainer/apptainer-userdocs/encryption.rst

 .. note::

-   In {Singularity} 3.4, the definition file stored with the container will not be encrypted.
+   If you are using Singularity version 3.4, it's worth to mention that the definition file stored with the container will not be encrypted.
 If it contains sensitive information you should remove it before encryption via ``singularity sif del 1 myimage.sif``.
-Metadata encryption will be addressed in a future release.
+Metadata encryption will be addressed future releases of {Singularity}.

 An ``-e|--encrypt`` flag to ``singularity build`` is used to indicate that the container needs to be encrypted.